ukff/kyma-environment-broker/docs/user/03-10-service-description.md

 # Service Description

 Kyma Environment Broker (KEB) is compatible with the [Open Service Broker API (OSBAPI)](https://www.openservicebrokerapi.org/) specification.
-It provides a ServiceClass that provisions SAP BTP, Kyma runtime on a cluster.
+It provides a ServiceClass that provisions SAP BTP, Kyma runtime in a cluster.

 ## Service Plans